 The OPCC exists to support Gloucestershire’s Police & Crime Commissioner, an independent position elected by residents every four years.

-Police & Crime Commissioner Martin Surl has held the position since it was first created in 2012 and he is now in his second term of office, which runs until June 2020.
-We spoke to Martin about his background, interests and commitment to Gloucestershire.
+Police & Crime Commissioner Chris Nelson has held the position since May 2021.
+This is his first term of office, which runs until May 2024.
+We spoke to Chris about his background, interests and commitment to Gloucestershire.

 It is a genuine honour and privilege to be your Police and Crime Commissioner here in Gloucestershire.
 You might be familiar with my promises to take a zero-tolerance approach to all anti-social behaviours and put an extra 300 police officers onto Gloucestershire streets, but as my new role requires me to be ‘the voice of the people’, I thought it only right to introduce you to ‘the man behind the manifesto.’